From junior accountant to head of accounting: the 2025 salaries within accounting

 (Junior) Accountant

 A junior accountant can expect a gross annual salary of CHF 70k-80k.
 After about five years of experience, this salary can rise to CHF 110k gross per year.
 “Accountants remain highly sought after in the labour market, which means that demand for even junior professionals in this field is particularly high.
-Temporary positions in particular offer an ideal springboard to gain experience quickly and build a strong CV,” Olivier explains.
+Temporary positions in particular offer an ideal springboard to gain experience quickly and build a strong CV,” William explains.

 AP/AR Accountant

 “Although the responsibilities of an AP/AR Accountant are different from those of a (Junior) Accountant, the pay is along the same lines.
 As an entry-level AP/AR Accountant, you can count on around CHF 70k gross per year.
-Those with +5 years‘ experience within accounts payable and/or accounts receivable can see their salary rise to CHF 100k,” says Olivier.
+Those with +5 years‘ experience within accounts payable and/or accounts receivable can see their salary rise to CHF 100k,” says William.

 Senior Accountant

 The job content of a Senior Accountant strongly depends on the type of organisation you work for: an accounting firm, an SME or a large international organisation.
-Olivier: “Depending on the sector and the size of the organisation, you can expect an average gross annual salary of CHF 120k-130k.”
+William: “Depending on the sector and the size of the organisation, you can expect an average gross annual salary of CHF 120k-130k.”

 Head of Accounting

-Olivier: “As Head of Accounting, you will be less actively involved in the day-to-day operational accounting tasks, but you will be ultimately responsible for the entire accounting process from A to Z, as well as laying the foundations for the financial analyses that will ultimately determine the decisions on the company's growth.
+William: “As Head of Accounting, you will be less actively involved in the day-to-day operational accounting tasks, but you will be ultimately responsible for the entire accounting process from A to Z, as well as laying the foundations for the financial analyses that will ultimately determine the decisions on the company's growth.
 Professionals in this position earn CHF 140k-160k gross per year on average.”

 Tax Specialist